qdrant/docs/qdrant/v1.0.x/distributed_deployment.md

 ![Embeddings](/docs/concurrent-operations-replicas.png)

-However, in some cases, it is necessary to ensure addition guarantees during the possible hardware instability, mass concurrent updates of same documents, etc.
+However, in some cases, it is necessary to ensure additional guarantees during possible hardware instabilities, mass concurrent updates of same documents, etc.

 Qdrant provides a few options to control consistency guarantees: